 An overview of evacuation coordination is found in Annex 14: Evacuation.
 Emergency spending authority is delegated to the Commissioner under By-law 2017-30.

-In the event of an emergency that has not yet been declared, Region employees may take action(s) to protect the health, safety and welfare of York Region residents under this emergency plan.
+In the event of an emergency that has not yet been declared, Region employees may take action(s) to protect the health, safety and welfare of York Region residents under this Emergency Management Plan.

 Agreements